karankris/Js_Exercises-Web_development/README.md

 - Email validation using regexp(regular expression) format.
 - PhoneNo validation using regex format.
 - Password and ConfirmPassword using If-Else and Relational operators.

+## Note
+     Folder named as Javascript for progress-1 and the javascript code is done in same html file by using script tag.

 ### Topics covered in progress-2 (29-09-2023)
 - Username validation-1: Removal of white space in the beginning and in end of the input by using trim() function.